My log-in information is not working?

 Are my dependents covered?

-- On the left hand side Select Personal & Dependent Information – at the top of the page you will see your name and address – Scroll to the bottom of the page to see your list of eligible dependents, your dependents are covered on the plans that shows an x in the plan box next to their name.
+- On the left hand side Select Personal and Dependent Information – at the top of the page you will see your name and address – Scroll to the bottom of the page to see your list of eligible dependents, your dependents are covered on the plans that shows a checkmark in the plan box next to their name.